The Canon BG-E6 Battery Grip goes with the Canon 5D Mark II camera.

 Here is a photo of the Canon LP-E6 which also powers my beloved Canon 5D Mark III.

-The BG-E6 grip can take either one or two of the LP-E6 batteries.
+The BG-E6 grip can take either one or two of these LP-E6 batteries.
+That frees you up to use the grip even if you have only one LP-E6 battery on hand to use.

 The shutter button, the main dial, Auto-focus point selection-magnify and AE-FE Lock/reduce button and power button are all placed on the Canon battery grip for vertical use.